 If there is no eligible beneficiary, or you do not name one, benefits will be paid in the following order:

-- Your surviving spouse or domestic partner, otherwise;
+- Your surviving spouse, otherwise;

 - Your surviving children equally; if one of your children dies before you, that child’s share is divided between your deceased child’s children, otherwise;